 Karin has been working in the field of animal behaviour and behaviour therapy in South Africa since 1997.
 She completed her Diploma in Animal Behaviour in the UK, through the Centre of Applied Pet Ethology (COAPE) and is a qualified Practitioner member of the CAPBT in the UK and South Africa and a Practitioner Member of ABC SA.

-After 17 years of consulting, Karin’s main focus now is presenting the COAPE Diploma and tutoring students, but when she has a spare moment she still enjoys helping clients with feline and canine behaviour problems although her passion now is her Feline Behaviour Practice.
+After 17 years of consulting, Karin’s main focus now is presenting the COAPE Diploma and tutoring students, but when she has a spare moment she still enjoys helping clients with feline and canine behaviour problems.
 Karin is one of only two Practitioners licensed internationally to offer COAPE’s courses.
-In addition to frequently appearing on Talk Radio 702/567 Cape Talk, she is also part of the “Animal Talk” radio team.
-She writes for Animal Talk, Cat’s Life and several overseas magazines.
-Karin is also contracted to Eukanuba as their Behaviour Specialist, presenting seminars across South Africa.
+In addition to frequently appearing on Talk Radio 702/567 Cape Talk, she has also been a valued part of the “Animal Talk” radio team.
+She writes for Animal Talk, Cat’s Life and several overseas magazines and is also contracted to Eukanuba as their Behaviour Specialist, presenting seminars across South Africa.